Leaf: Morphology

 External leaf characteristics, such as shape, margin, hairs, the petiole, and the presence of stipules and glands, are frequently important for identifying plants to family, genus or species levels, and botanists have developed a rich terminology for describing leaf characteristics.
 Leaves almost always have determinate growth.
 They grow to a specific pattern and shape and then stop.
-Other plant parts like stems or roots have non-determinate growth, and will usually continue to grow as long as they have the resources to do so.
+Other plant parts like stems or roots have non-determinate growth, and usually continue to grow as long as they have the resources to do so.